Loss Functions

 - L2 regularization: \(R(W) = \Vert W \Vert_F\)

-- L1 regularization: \(R(W) = \Vert W \Vert_1\)
+- L1 regularization: \(R(W) = \Vert W \Vert_1\) (May be better)

 - Elastic net: \(R(W) = \beta \Vert W \Vert_F + \Vert W \Vert_1\)